dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/updated_at.md

 :::caution

-You may get a warning if the data type of the `updated_at` column does not match the adapter-configured default.
+You might get a warning if the data type of the `updated_at` column does not match the adapter-configured default.

 :::